-PLANNING ISSUES - EFFECTIVE 2024 (CONTINUED) YES NO PLANNING ISSUES - EFFECTIVE 2025 YES Do you need to make a non-hardship emergency withdrawal (e.g., unexpected expense) from your retirement plan?
+YES NO PLANNING ISSUES - EFFECTIVE 2025 ľ Do you need to make a non-hardship emergency withdrawal (e.g., unexpected expense) from your retirement plan?
 If so, you may be able to access up to \$1,000 penalty-free from your retirement plan to be used for emergency expenses.
-Be mindful of any applicable limitations (e.g., once per year, can't use again until paid back or three years have passed, etc.).
-Do you plan to make catch-up contributions to your employer's retirement plan, and are you age 60, 61, 62, or 63?
-If so, consider the following: ■ You may make increased catch-up contributions to your 401(k) (or other similar plan) in the amount of \$10,000 or 150% of the applicable catch-up limit from the prior year (whichever is Have you been the victim of domestic abuse, and do you need to access funds in your retirement plan?
-If so, you may be eligible to access your funds penalty-free (up to \$10,000 or 50% of your vested balance, whichever is less) via self-certification with greater).
-You may make increased catch-up contributions to your SIMPLE plan in the amount of \$5,000 or 150% of the applicable catch-up limit for the current year (whichever is greater). your employer.
+Be mindful of any applicable limitations (e.g., once per year, can't use again until boaid back or three years have passed, etc.).
+Have you been the victim of domestic abuse, and do you need to access funds in your retirement plan?
+If so, you may be eligible to access your funds penalty-free (up to \$10,000 or 50% of your vested balance, whichever is less) via self-certification with Do you plan to make catch-up contributions to your employer's retirement plan, and are you age 60, 61, 62, or 63?
+If so, consider the following: ■ You may make increased catch-up contributions to your 401(k) (or other similar plan) in the amount of \$10,000 or 150% of the applicable catch-up limit from the prior year (whichever is greater). ■ You may make increased catch-up contributions to your SIMPLE plan in the amount of \$5,000 or 150% of the applicable catch-up limit for the current year (whichever is greater).
 Does (or will) your employer offer the new Emergency Savings Account as part of your retirement plan benefits?
 If so, consider whether contributions (including employer matches) to this account would appropriately complement your emergency fund and/or savings goals.
-Be mindful of any limitations that apply (e.g., \$2,500 limit, one distribution per month, must be held in a cash-like account, highly compensated employees can't participate, etc.).
-Do you sponsor (or does your employer have) a new 401(k) or 403(b) retirement plan established after 2024?
-If so, be mindful that all employees will be automatically enrolled in 401(k) and 403(b) retirement plans, unless you are part of an exempt place of employment (e.g., business less than 3 years old, 10 or fewer employees, churches, government, etc.). \[ \( \) Do you currently have student loans?
+Be mindful of any limitations that apply (e.g., \$2,500 limit, one distribution per month, must be held in a cash-like Do you sponsor (or does your employer have) a new 401(k) or 403(b) retirement plan established after 2024?
+If so, be mindful that all employees will be automatically enrolled in 401(k) and 403(b) retirement plans, unless you are part of an exempt place of employment (e.g., business less than 3 years old, 10 or fewer employees, churches, government, etc.).
+Do you currently have student loans?
 If so, consider whether taking advantage of the newly allowed "employer match" on student loan payments makes sense for your situation (if permitted by your employer).
 PLANNING ISSUES - EFFECTIVE 2026 Do you plan to purchase (or have you already purchased) a qualified long-term care (LTC) insurance policy?
-If so, consider whether taking penalty-free distributions (the lesser of 10% of YES -··· vested balance or \$2,500 [adjusted for inflation]) from your Are you a business owner planning to start a new (or make changes to an existing) retirement plan?
-If so, consider reviewing the new changes made to retirement plans before making your decision (e.g., Starter 401(k), decreased hour requirements for employee participation, changes to non-elective contributions to SIMPLE plans, etc.). retirement plan to pay for your (or your spouse's) qualified LTC premiums makes sense for your situation.
+If so, consider Are you a business owner planning to start a new (or make changes to an existing) retirement plan?
+If so, consider reviewing the new changes made to retirement plans before making your whether taking penalty-free distributions (the lesser of 10% of vested balance or \$2,500 [adjusted for inflation]) from your retirement plan to pay for your (or your spouse's) qualified LTC premiums makes sense for your situation.
 Be mindful of any limitations that apply (e.g., distributions can't exceed LTC premium, etc.).
-Are you currently disabled, and did your disability occur before
+Are you currently disabled, and did your disability occur before decision (e.g., Starter 401(k), decreased hour requirements for employee participation, changes to non-elective contributions to SIMPLE plans, etc.). the age of 46?
+If so, consider whether the newly expanded access to ABLE accounts could benefit your financial planning goals.